studds/nx-aws/README.md

 ```

 The builder will search through your CloudFormation template at `apps/api/template.yaml`
-and find any `AWS::Serverless::Function` and `AWS::Serverless:LayerVersion` and trigger
+and find any `AWS::Serverless::Function` and trigger appropriate builds.
-appropriate builds.

 (All the other options are the same as for nrwl's node builder.)